ZekunYin/RabbitQC/README.md

 ![RabbitQC](qc.png)

+# RabbitQCPlus
+[RabbitQCPlus](https://github.com/RabbitBio/RabbitQCPlus) (the successor of RabbitQC) has been released recently.
+We have solved the main performance issues in processing gzip-compressed files and performing the time-consuming over-representation analysis.
+The new repo is available at https://github.com/RabbitBio/RabbitQCPlus.

 # RabbitQC
 A tool designed to provide high-speed scalable quality control for sequencing data which can take full advantage of modern hardware.
 It includes a variety of function modules and supports different sequencing technologies (Illumina, Oxford Nanopore, PacBio).
 RabbitQC achieves speedups between one and two orders-of-magnitude compared to other state-of-the-art tools.